PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 1. Find a general purpose/universal chatbot that is accessible via a weblink
 2. Identify, and describe the characteristics of 'human' intelligence
-3. Devise a strategy to fool the 'judges'/interrogators in the Turing Test
+3. Devise a Turing Test strategy to help identify the 'machine'
 4. Conduct the Turing Test with a group of peers
 5. Describe the main tasks, skills, and responsibilities of an analytics translator